LISD-sicurezza/nodejs-discordbot/README.md

+# DiscordBot/dsg
-# discordbot
+# Dependencies:
-Dependencies discord.js
+discord.js

+# Installation
+Navigate to your './DiscordBot' folder
+Open up CMD Prompt then cd into './DiscordBot'
+EXAMPLE 'cd C:\Users\josh\Desktop\DiscordBot'
+Now you want to npm install all dependencies or it will not work.
-to install discord.js
+EXAMPLE npm install discord.js
-open up cmd
+(You need to do this for each dependency listed above)

+if done right you will now have a node-modules folder like './DiscordBot/node-modules'

-cmd CD where your folder for the bot is
+# Running the bot
-EXAMPLE cd C:\Users\josh\Desktop\js projects\discordbot
-then npm install discord.js

-to start the bot cd where the start.js is at then do: node start.js

-this will then run the bot! it should be logged in to the discord server
+To run the bot simply navigate cd back to './DiscordBot' (You might be here if on installation step) then type 'node start.js' this will have Node.js start the start.js